How to Prolong the Life of Your Home’s Roof

 The roof is one of your home’s most important exterior elements, and no matter what materials your roof is made of, every roof experiences damage.
 Because shingles are the most common form of roofing material in Colorado, it is important to know how to properly upkeep those shingles.
 (However, many of these tips will work with all styles of roofing.)
 With so many elements combating your home, how can you prolong the life of your roof?

-By implementing a few simple steps, you can increase the longevity of your roof and keep your home secure.
+Increase the longevity of your roof and keep your home secure.

 1. Perform Preventative Maintenance